 iOS vs Android

 Though many of the skills needed for mobile app development are applicable for both iOS and Android operating systems, there are some system-specific skills to be aware of.
 Objective-C and Swift are superset of the C programming language and is the primary programming language used for OS X and iOS. iOS programming tools are only available on a Mac computer and developers must pay a $99 developer fee to Apple to use the tools.
 Android apps can be programmed on a Windows, Mac, or Linux operating system and the software development kit is a free download.
-Android apps are written in Java and there are many guides available on the Android developer website.
+Android apps are written in Java and there are many guides available on the Android developers.